ConstantRobotics-Ltd/Lens/README.md

     /// port lens controller connects to serial port (opens serial port file
     /// in OS) but lens can be not active (no power).
 In this case connection
     /// status shows that lens controller doesn't have data exchange with lens
-    /// equipment (methos will return 0).
+    /// equipment (method will return 0).
 It lens controller has data exchange
     /// with lens equipment the method will return 1.
 If lens controller not
     /// initialize the connection status always FALSE.
 Value:
     /// false - not connected. true - connected.